-For new volunteers recruited into Groups 6-11 (VAC069B-E), all the visits and other procedures in the second and third P. vivax malaria challenges will be exactly the same as for first, with the first visit after re-screening taking place a day before the challenge and continuing until 96 days after the challenge.
+For new volunteers recruited into Groups 9-16 (VAC069C-F), all the visits and other procedures in the second and third P. vivax malaria challenges will be exactly the same as for the first challenge, with the first visit after re-screening taking place a day before the challenge and continuing until 96 days after each challenge.
 You will need to remain available and fulfill the same requirements of the study, as for the first challenge.

 For all volunteers: In natural malaria infections, it is known that over time, repeated infections can lead to the development of partially protective immune responses.
 It is therefore possible that the onset of malaria could be slower, or that the symptoms may be milder, in the second or third challenge compared to the first, leading to a later diagnosis.
-However, as this is the first time that repeated P. vivax bloodstage infections will be assessed, currently, we do not know if exposure to a previous blood-stage challenge will have any similar protective effect against another blood-stage infection.
+However, as this is the first time that repeated P. vivax blood-stage infections will be assessed, currently, we do not know if exposure to a previous blood-stage challenge will have any similar protective effect against another blood-stage infection.
 Therefore it is unknown if the timing of diagnosis or symptoms will differ in the second or third challenge compared to the first.